 Respondents clearly blamed the inter-district travel restrictions, which made it costly to transport goods, with price increases passed on to the end consumer.
-In our first round of interviews, respondents also highlighted that where goods were available they were old stocks and not fresh.
+In the first round of interviews, respondents also highlighted that where goods were available they were old stocks and not fresh.
 While the inter district travel restrictions have been lifted, this has not automatically translated into a reversal of price increases.
-As one respondent in Port

-Loko highlighted in mid July when discussing the price of pepper "sellers said that, they too have been buying it at a very high cost from the producers in addition to moving the commodities through restrictions and checks from security officers coupled with the higher transportation cost".
-Some respondents are hopeful that as "traders dealing with rice can now move with their goods from one community to the other for sale" prices will start to fall, though evidence of this is scant, with only one person mentioning that the price of rice had improved by the time of our third round of data collection.
-In August, we also heard how the quantities people are able to purchase for their money had reduced, while regular seasonal challenges in accessing food have started to affect consumption.
+As one respondent in Port Loko highlighted in mid July when discussing the price of pepper "sellers said that, they too have been buying it at a very high cost from the producers in addition to moving the commodities through restrictions and checks from security officers coupled with the higher transportation cost".
+Some respondents were hopeful that as "traders dealing with rice can now move with their goods from one community to the other for sale" prices would start to fall, though little evidence of this happening could be drawn from the interviews.